zzo14/weed-biosecurity-guide/README.md

  - Username: admin
  - Password: 123456Zzz!
  - Access: Full access to the system, manage Gardener and Staff profiles, manage weed guide.

+## References
+The information and images in this web app are sourced from the New Zealand Weeds Database by Massey University.
+[Visit the database](https://www.massey.ac.nz/about/colleges-schools-and-institutes/college-of-sciences/our-research/themes-and-research-strengths/plant-science-research/new-zealand-weeds-database/).